hee-suk-yoon/LBA-ARVQA/README_v2.md

   <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 1. Downlaod Dataset
-we are using DramaQA dataset from this year for answerability reasoning in Video Question Answering
+We are using DramaQA dataset from this year for answerability reasoning in Video Question Answering

-Download scene graphs raw data from: https://nlp.stanford.edu/data/gqa/sceneGraphs.zip

-Download questions raw data from: https://nlp.stanford.edu/data/gqa/questions1.2.zip
+Download questions raw data from: https://dramaqa.snu.ac.kr/

-Put sceneGraph files: `train_sceneGraphs.json` and `val_sceneGraphs.json` into `gqa_data/`

-Put questions json files: `train_balanced_questions.json` and `val_balanced_questions.json` into `gqa_data/`
+Generate scene graph following: https://github.com/youngyoung1021/cross-graph-attention

-After this step, the data file structure should look like this:
+For the easier running, we recommend the data file structure looks like this:

 ```sh
 LBA-ARVQA